Horringer Court Prospectus

 - No jewellery except for a watch and one plain stud in each ear.

 - No extreme hairstyles, make-up or nail varnish.
+Cut no shorter than a number 3.

 - Long hair must be tied back with a black hair tie or band for all practical subjects.
 Hair must not be artificially coloured or cut in an extreme style.